The Top 8 Workshop Essentials

 4. A mitre saw:

 Sometimes called a “chop saw,” this is a workshop staple that you’ll find yourself using for most of your projects.
-Makita’s 12” dual sliding compound mitre saw can handle cuts up to 15” and has a bevel capacity of 45˚ left or right and a mitre capacity of 52˚ left or 60˚ right.
+Makita’s 12” dual sliding compound mitre saw can handle cuts up to 15”, has a bevel capacity of 45˚ left or right, and has a mitre capacity of 52˚ left or 60˚ right.

 5. A jigsaw:

 Sometimes you need to cut curves and angles that only a jigsaw can handle.
 Makita’s cordless jig saw has three orbital settings for a more aggressive cut, a blower feature to keep dust off your cutting line, and a variable speed dial so you have optimal control over your work.